 If you have more than one IRA, you can take the minimum required distribution from any one or more of the individual IRAs.

-For more details on the minimum distribution rules (including examples), see Pub.
+For more details on the minimum distribution rules (including examples), see When Must You Withdraw Assets? in Pub.
 590.